wnabil/ngx-drupal7-services/README.md

 ## Configuration
 Basically all configurable options are wrapped in an angular constant.
-Your must implement your own application configuration for the DrupalConstants.Settings as shown above.
+You must implement your own application configuration for the DrupalConstants.Settings as shown above.

 ## Supported Drupal Modules
 Here is a list of supported Drupal services 3.x modules "Others are still WIP":